-How to Write the Perfect First Page - The Write Practice
+First Page of a Book: 4 Page-Turning Tips to Start Your Story

 The perfect first page will draw your readers in from the very start and compel them to read on.
 This is your chance to hook your readers and get them excited for your book, so take the time to get it right.
 It’s not easy to nail, but it’s so worth it.

-Do you believe that so much has to be achieved on the first page?
-Do you have any other tips for how to write the first page of a book?
+Need more book writing help?
+After you practice writing your first page in the exercise below, check out my new book The Write Structure which helps writers make their plot better and write books readers love.
+Low price for a limited time!

+What do you think makes the first page of a book stand out?
 Let us know in the comments.

 PRACTICE

 The first page of a novel really isn’t that long—probably no more than three hundred words.

 For the next fifteen minutes, take a stab at writing page one of a novel using one or more of these rules.
-Share your writing in the comments, and don’t forget to leave feedback for your fellow writers!
+Share your writing in the practice box below and don’t forget to leave feedback for your fellow writers!